 - 3. Size and Location - a.
-Each on-site parking space shall be at least 9 feet by 18 feet in area, exclusive of access or maneuvering area, ramps and other appurtenances.
-Parallel parking spaces shall measure at least 9 feet by 22 feet.
+Each on-site parking space shall be at least 9 feet by 18 feet in area, exclusive of access or maneuvering area, ramps and other appurtenances. - b.
+Except as otherwise permitted under a special plan for location or sharing of facilities, onsite parking facilities shall include adequate maneuvering room and shall be located on the lot on which the use for which they are provided is located. - c.
+No parking space shall be nearer than 10 feet to any adjacent residential lot. - d.
+Commercial and construction vehicles shall not be parked on the premises or on any street adjacent to a residential property containing 1.5 acres or less.

-- b.
-Except as otherwise permitted under a special plan for location or sharing of facilities, on-site parking facilities shall include adequate maneuvering room and shall be located on the lot on which the use for which they are provided is located. - c.
-No drive aisle greater than 150 feet in length shall be designed or constructed that ends in a dead-end.
-Where dead-end is allowed, the drive aisle shall be extended a minimum of 9 feet past the end of the last parking stall to allow for adequate space for vehicles to exit spaces or turnaround. - d.
-No parking space shall be nearer than 15 feet to any adjacent residential lot or 10 feet from the right-of-way of any public road. - e.
-Commercial and construction vehicles shall not be parked on the premises or on any street adjacent to a residential property containing 1.5 acres or less. - f.
-A commercial or construction vehicle may be parked on the premises of or on a street adjacent to a residential property for the limited purposes of loading and unloading the vehicle, or for temporary work that has been contracted by the resident. - g.
-Overhang of vehicles is allowed, provided no vehicle shall overhang a sidewalk by more than two (2) feet and only when the sidewalk is a minimum width of at least seven (7) feet.
-A vehicle is allowed to overhang into a landscaped area by two (2) feet, provided that the required landscape area is extended by two (2) feet or at least eight feet wide and is planted with suitable materials that accommodate the vehicular overhang. - 4.
-Construction and Maintenance a.
-Drainage and Surfacing
+- e.
+A commercial or construction vehicle may be parked on the premises of or on a street adjacent to a residential property for the limited purposes of loading and unloading the vehicle, or for temporary work that has been contracted by the resident. - 4.
+Construction and Maintenance